Chances are, you’ve done one or more of the following recently.

 “We really have to look at suburbia.
 How do we make it better?
 How do we make it more environmentally friendly?
 How do we make it more fair from an equity point of view?”
 Kotkin said.

-Technology will help, said Alan M. Berger, a professor of advanced urbanism at Massachusetts Institute of Technology, co-editor of the book and the conference keynote speaker.
+Technology and entrepreneurial spirit will help, said Alan M. Berger, a professor of advanced urbanism at Massachusetts Institute of Technology, co-editor of the book and the conference keynote speaker.

 In his address, Berger described a futuristic suburbia that will feature smaller homes, a preference for shared vehicle services, autonomous driving, product delivery by drones and digital technologies that make it all happen with touchscreen ease.
 Among the advantages he listed would be more greenspaces and fewer roads, a combination that can help ease storm runoff and flooding from the more developed areas neighboring the suburbs, he said.